 - Will you source the ingredients for me, or do I need to purchase them and handle that supply chain myself?
 (Co-packers that offer to do this for their clients can often deliver a better end price because they frequently have much better buying power than an individual client would have on their own.)

 - What are your lead times from the date that a purchase order is placed?

 - Are you SQF certified?
 What was the score on your most recent audit?
 (Many major retail stores will not accept non-SQF third party auditing verification.
-If you have large retail ambitions, choosing a co-packer that is SQF is vital.)
+If you have large retail ambitions for your CPG brand, choosing a co-packer that is SQF is vital.)

 - Are you able and willing to grow with us?
 If I’m ordering at your minimum order quantity now, how big can I get with you?
 Is there a ‘ceiling’ with you?

 - Do you provide support on FDA compliant package creation?
 Will you ensure that my packaging meets the legal requirements for sale in the United States?
 Will you help in finding the best package supplier for my products?

 - Are there any questions that I should have asked that I have not?